 If you had access to all of the data in the Isis Current Bibliography (IsisCB) for the last forty years, what could you do with it?
 If want to get your hands dirty for a day and play around with the IsisCB data, see what’s there, and what you can make it do for you, consider signing up for Hack-the-CB 2015!

 Click here for more details!

 The History of Science Society joined six sister societies, including the American Historical Association and the Philosophy of Science Association, in sending a letter to the Atlanta Convention & Visitors Bureau protesting the potential passage of a “Religious Freedom Restoration Act” in the state of Georgia.
-All of these organizations are planning on holding meetings in Atlanta in the near future, and the letter states that this legislation would likely precipitate moving the meetings to other cities where similar laws have not been passed.
+All of these organizations are planning on holding meetings in Atlanta in the near future, and the letter states that this legislation might precipitate moving the meetings to other cities where similar laws have not been passed.
 You can read the entire text of the letter by clicking here.

 The December issue of Isis is now available online by clicking here.
 In this issue: Francis Bacon’s “interpretation of nature,” defining paleoanthropology in the late 19th century, and Aaron T. Beck’s school of Cognitive Therapy, as well as a free access Focus section titled “Relocating Race.”